TuziiTheProgrammer/Fun-Java-Distance-Class/README.md

 # Fun-Java-Distance-Class
-Java class that can return distances between objects
+Java project that can return distances between objects